KernFerm/War-Card-Game/README.md

 #### 🐧 Linux
 - Most Linux systems already come with Python pre-installed.
 You can use the default version that comes with your distribution.
+- If you are having issues download the Python Version `3.11.9`.
 - To check your Python version:
     ```bash
     python3 --version